How do you get basic cable?

 Xfinity’s basic cable channel count is 10+.
 If we don’t see why anyone would pay any amount monthly for Cox’s 75+ channels, imagine how shocked we are by Xfinity’s handful of channels.
 As with Cox above, we’re recommending the OTA antenna over this Xfinity package.

 Note: We list a range of prices for Xfinity basic cable packages because Xfinity pricing is different in each of its three regions.
-If you’re unsure which Xfinity region you’re in, read our Xfinity TV review—you’ll be directed to the page for your area.
-If you’re using a VPN, you’ll need to turn it off to be redirected.
+We have information about each region and its pricing in our Xfinity TV review.

 Data effective as of publish date.
 Offers and availability may vary by location and are subject to change.